Unity-Technologies/arfoundation-samples/README.md

 This sample contains the code required to query for an iOS device's thermal state so that the thermal state may be used with C# game code.
 This sample illustrates how the thermal state may be used to disable AR Foundation features to reduce the thermal state of the device.

-### EXIF Data

-This sample shows you how to access camera frame EXIF metadata (available on iOS 16 and up).
-To learn more about EXIF metadata, see https://exiftool.org/TagNames/EXIF.html.

 ### AR World Map

 An `ARWorldMap` is an ARKit-specific feature which lets you save a scanned area.
 ARKit can optionally relocalize to a saved world map at a later time.
 This can be used to synchronize multiple devices to a common space, or for curated experiences specific to a location, such as a museum exhibition or other special installation.
 Read more about world maps [here](https://developer.apple.com/documentation/arkit/arworldmap).
 A world map will store most types of trackables, such as reference points and planes.